 Drawdown is a way of taking a taxable income from your pension fund.
 Historically the amount that most people were able to take in this way was limited to a percentage of an estimated annuity that's calculated using government rates.

-Since April 2015, new rules about accessing pension pots mean that people have more freedom about how and when they can take an income direct from their pot.
+Since April 2015 people have had more freedom about how and when they can take an income direct from their pension pot.
 Whilst any existing capped drawdown can continue beyond 6 April 2015, anyone wishing to start drawdown from this date will be taking Flexi-Access Drawdown.

 A personal or workplace pension where contributions and investment performance dictate how much money you have available to provide an income for retirement.
 Also referred to as ‘money purchase’ schemes as whatever pot you have built up can be used to purchase an annuity.

-New rules about accessing pension pots mean that people have more freedom to take an income direct from their pot as and when they want or need it.
+Since April 2015 people have had more freedom to take an income direct from their pot as and when they want or need it.

 Not all pension schemes and providers offer Flexi-Access Drawdown and those that do are likely to charge to use the facility and may have a minimum pot size requirement.
 You have the right to transfer your pot to another scheme or provider.